-While doing my research for this article, I’ve not only tested both Intercom and Zendesk myself, but also read a pile of different articles, comparisons, guides, showdowns and all this kind of stuff.
-I mean, I wanted to get a second opinion, too.
-What really struck me though is that people seemed to like Zendesk more.
-Not in a bad way, more like in a very neutral ‘huh, this may be interesting’ way.
+While doing the research for this article, I’ve not only tested both Intercom and Zendesk myself, but also read a pile of different articles, comparisons, guides, showdowns and all this kind of stuff.
+I wanted to get a second opinion, too.

 Let me elaborate on this one.

 I know Intercom.
 I’ve known Intercom for a while.
-I used at my previous work, and heck, I liked it back then.
+I used it at my previous work, and heck, I liked it back then.
 One could even say I was being a little bit biased towards Intercom before starting the research (and one would be completely wrong as my heart belongs to HelpCrunch now, but that’s not the point).

-So when I realized lots of companies actually prefer Zendesk over Intercom, I was surprised.
+So when I realized that lots of companies actually prefer Zendesk over Intercom, I was surprised.
 For real.
 I mean I stumbled upon this article where people from Outreach.io were telling why they’d switched from Intercom to Zendesk, then I saw this comparison, where Zendesk seemed to beat Intercom at the end.
 And it got me thinking.

 As it turns, it’s quite difficult to compare Zendesk against Intercom as they serve different purposes and will fit different businesses.
-Different as in size and goals.
 But I tried anyway.

 So, how do these two tools actually compare?
 Is the winner that obvious or is it more complicated than that?
 Let’s dive right in.

 On the one hand, Zendesk offers a great many features, way more than Intercom.
 But it lacks in-app messenger and email marketing tools.
 On the other hand, Intercom has all its (fewer) tools and features integrated with each other way better, which makes your experience with the toolset as smooth as silk.

 Basically, if you’re a huge corporation with a complicated customer support process, go Zendesk for its helpdesk functionality.
-If you’re smaller more sales oriented startup with enough money, go Intercom.
+If you’re a smaller and more sales-oriented startup with enough money, go Intercom.